ELIXIR-Belgium/elixir-toolkit-theme/pages/documentation/page_mechanics.md

 * `related_pages`: List here the `page_id` of your pages that you want to display as under the Related pages of this page, grouped by section.
 See [website sections](website_sections) for more information.

   If you want pages from the specific section to be shown here as Related pages, list their `page_id`.
 If you want to list multiple related pages, make sure to put them in a list like this: [page_id1, page_id2].
 The specific sections allowed in each page are specified in each page template.
 Please, do not add extra sections in the metadata of the page.
+Be aware that sections are case sensitive.

   ```yml
   related_pages: